AxlAleT/papelio/README.md

-# Papelio - Research & Authentication System
+# Papelio - Research System

 Papelio is a research platform developed using Spring Boot.
 It allows users to search for academic articles, manage user roles, track research history, and ensure compliance with data security standards.